FrankDoka/Doka-front-end/content/blog/resume-challenge-2/index.md

     image: ""
 ---

+# Front-End Development in the Cloud Resume Project

-The second part of our cloud resume project journey!
-Today, we start building the front-end of our project, exploring new tools and techniques to enhance our skills and create a polished web presence.
+In this phase of my **Cloud Resume Project**, I ventured into building the front-end of my project, mastering various tools and techniques to create a polished web presence.

 ## Crafting a Resume in HTML

-Our first task was to create a digital resume.

-We decided to keep start simple and effective by coding it in **HTML**.
-This allowed us to structure the content precisely as we wanted it and provided a foundation for future styling.
+My journey began with creating a digital resume.
+I opted for the simplicity and precision of **HTML** to structure my content exactly as desired, laying the foundation for future styling.

 ## Styling with CSS

-To make our resume visually appealing, we utilized **Cascading Style Sheets (CSS)**.

-With CSS, we transformed our plain HTML content into an aesthetically pleasing document that showcased our skills and experience.
+To elevate my resume's visual appeal, I harnessed the power of **Cascading Style Sheets (CSS)**.
+CSS enabled me to transform plain HTML content into an aesthetically pleasing document, effectively showcasing my skills and experience.

-## Hosting with a Static S3 Website, HTTPS, and DNS
+## Hosting with S3, HTTPS, and DNS

-With our resume ready, it was time to make it accessible to the world.

-We hosted it as a static website on **Amazon S3**, ensuring that it was served over **HTTPS** for security and that DNS was configured correctly for easy access.
+With my resume ready, the next step was making it globally accessible.
+I hosted it as a static website on **Amazon S3**, ensuring secure delivery over **HTTPS** using **Amazon CloudFront** and configuring DNS for seamless access.

 ## Configuring Route 53 and Routing Policies

-To ensure seamless access to our website, we configured **Amazon Route 53**.
-This involved setting up routing policies and creating the necessary DNS records.
+To guarantee uninterrupted website access, I leveraged **Amazon Route 53**.
+This involved configuring routing policies and creating essential DNS records.

 ## Addressing Name Server Issues

-One challenge we faced was related to name servers.
-We had to ensure that our domain was correctly configured with the name servers of the hosted zone.
-This step was crucial for proper domain resolution.
+Managing name servers posed a challenge.
+I configured my domain with the correct name servers of the hosted zone to ensure precise domain resolution.

-## Utilizing CloudFront for Enhanced Website Hosting
+## Enhanced Hosting with CloudFront

-To boost the performance and security of our website, we utilized **Amazon CloudFront**.

-This content delivery network (CDN) served as an intermediary between our basic S3 static hosting and the users, ensuring faster load times and added security.
+For heightened website performance and security, I implemented **Amazon CloudFront**.
+This content delivery network (CDN) acted as an intermediary, facilitating faster load times and enhanced security.

-## Creating SSL Certificate with ACM Manager
+## SSL Certificate from ACM

-Security is paramount, so we secured our website with an **SSL certificate** from **AWS Certificate Manager (ACM)**.

-This step provided encryption and trustworthiness to our site, making it safer for visitors.
+Security was paramount, so I fortified my website with an **SSL certificate** courtesy of **AWS Certificate Manager (ACM)**.
+This crucial step provided encryption and instilled trustworthiness, enhancing visitor safety.

-## Leveraging Hugo for Website Design
+## Designing with Hugo

-To give our website a professional and polished look, we turned to **Hugo**.

-This static site generator helped us create a visually appealing and responsive website with ease.
+To infuse a professional and polished aesthetic into my website, I turned to **Hugo**.
+This static site generator empowered me to craft a visually appealing and responsive website with ease.

-## Using GitHub and GitHub Actions for Deployment
+## GitHub and GitHub Actions for Deployment

-For efficient website deployment, we employed **GitHub** and **GitHub Actions**.

-This streamlined the process and allowed us to automate deployments.
-However, we encountered a challenge related to images not showing up correctly.
+Efficient deployment was achieved through **GitHub** and **GitHub Actions**, streamlining the process and enabling automation.
+I did encounter image display challenges during this phase.

 ## Overcoming Image Display Challenges

-To address the image display issues, we implemented solutions like **PaperMod** and adjusted the content and static paths on our Hugo HTML website.
-These changes ensured that images were displayed correctly, enhancing the overall user experience.
+To address image display issues, I implemented solutions like **PaperMod** and fine-tuned content and static paths on my Hugo HTML website.
+These adjustments ensured images were displayed correctly, enhancing the overall user experience.